PacktPublishing/Microsoft-Power-BI-Performance-Best-Practices/README.md

 enterprise-scale BI projects.
 He has delivered much technical and theoretical BI training over the years, including expert Power BI performance training that he developed for top Microsoft partners globally.
+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781801076449">https://packt.link/free-ebook/9781801076449 </a> </p>